 One of the commands that you must know in Linux is cp.
-It is short for copy and it does exactly as it name suggests: it copies.
+It’s often called the copy command in Linux and it is actually short for copy and it does exactly as it name suggests: it copies.

 cp is used for copying files from one location to other. cp can also be used to copy entire directories into a new location.
 You can use it to copy multiple files and directories as well.